Essential SMB Cybersecurity Strategies for Healthcare CFOs

 • Ongoing observation and reassessment of protective measures to adapt to new threats.

-By implementing these strategies, medical entities can not only but also enhance their overall security posture, ensuring compliance and resilience in an increasingly regulated environment.
+By implementing these strategies, medical entities can not only improve their security but also enhance their overall security posture, ensuring compliance and resilience in an increasingly regulated environment.

 Each box represents a step in the process to enhance cybersecurity.
 Follow the arrows to see how each action leads to the next, building a comprehensive strategy to protect sensitive information.